Health of Vincent van Gogh: Behavior

 Van Gogh indulged in various activities which undermined his health, such as constant smoking, excessive alcohol and coffee consumption, and eating poorly, even fasting at times.
 The natural consequence of all this was malnutrition.
 He was never without his pipe and smoked it even on his deathbed, and he admitted on several occasions that he smoked too much.
 He also drank alcohol to excess, particularly absinthe.

-There is some evidence that van Gogh nibbled at his paints, and the eating of paints is possibly connected with his seizure around New Year 1890.
-In January 1890, after another one of Vincent's seizures, Theo wrote to him saying "if you know that it is dangerous for you to have colours near you, why don't you clear them away for a time, and make drawings?"
+There is some evidence that Van Gogh nibbled at his paints, and the eating of paints is possibly connected with his seizure around New Year 1890.
+In January 1890, after another one of Vincent's seizures, Theo wrote to him, saying "if you know that it is dangerous for you to have colours near you, why don't you clear them away for a time, and make drawings?"
 Theo's alarm is somewhat reduced after hearing from Vincent, and five days later he explained:

 Diagnoses

 Epilepsy

 Epilepsy has been a popular diagnosis.
-Van Gogh himself thought that he might have epilepsy and his doctor Dr. Félix Rey at the Old Hospital in Arles made the same general diagnosis, as did Dr Peyron at St Rémy.
+Van Gogh himself thought that he might have epilepsy and his doctor Dr. Félix Rey at the Old Hospital in Arles made the same general diagnosis, as did Dr. Peyron at St Rémy.
 A diagnosis of temporal lobe epilepsy was originally put forward in 1928 by Leroy and Doiteau and has received much support.
-Arnold states that the pattern of van Gogh's seizures, their timing and duration, does not fit well with the complex partial seizures associated with temporal lobe epilepsy.
+Arnold states that the pattern of Van Gogh's seizures, their timing and duration, does not fit well with the complex partial seizures associated with temporal lobe epilepsy.
 Furthermore, it seems that Vincent's condition was controlled by the administration of bromide, which is effective against grand mal seizures, as well as absinthe intoxication and porphyria, but not for temporal lobe epilepsy.

 Bipolar disorder

 Perry in 1947 was the first to put together a serious case for a diagnosis of bipolar disorder, or "manic depression."
 It fits with the well documented periods of intense activity interspersed with periods of exhaustion and depression.
-It has been suggested that van Gogh was not just bipolar, but that the crises in his last two years were brought about by the additional effect of thujone poisoning from his consumption of absinthe.
-Arnold has suggested the association between bipolar disorder and creativity is a popular one, and may be spurious in Van Gogh's case.
+It has been suggested that Van Gogh was not just bipolar, but that the crises in his last two years were brought about by the additional effect of thujone poisoning from his consumption of absinthe.
+Arnold has suggested the association between manic depression and creativity is a popular one, and may be spurious in Van Gogh's case.